 This knowledge helps in better understanding how customers perceive the business, their preferences, and areas for potential improvement in strategies and operations.
 By aggregating data from conversations on phone, email, social media, or SMS, call centres can develop a deep understanding of their strengths and pain points.
 This in-depth insight paves the way for improved strategies.

-The integration of Conversational AI into a contact centre software platform or call centre solution provides a potent solution for businesses aiming to streamline operations and optimise customer interactions.
+The integration of Conversational AI into a customer service software platform or call centre solution provides a potent solution for businesses aiming to streamline operations and optimise customer interactions.
 This technology excels in managing routine inquiries, automating responses, and guiding customers to the right resources, thereby freeing human agents to focus on high-value, complex interactions.

 AI Coach